 (3) in any other manner approved by the Court.

-(i) Electronic Filing Users shall retain paper copies bearing original signatures of the following papers for two years after the closing of the case:
+(i) Electronic Filing Users shall retain paper copies or scanned images of the following documents bearing wet ink signatures of the following papers for one year after the closing of the case:

-(1) petitions, lists of creditors, schedules, Statements of Financial Affairs, and Statements About Your Social Security Numbers;
+(1) Statements About Your Social Security Numbers; and

-(2) affidavits, other papers that require verification under Fed.
-R. Bankr.
-P. 1008, and unsworn declarations as provided for in 28 U.S.C. § 1746; and

-(3) the written and fully executed contracts required of debt relief agencies by 11 U.S.C. §§ 528(a)(1) and 528(a)(2).
+(2) the written and fully executed contracts required of debt relief agencies by 11 U.S.C. §§ 528(a)(1) and 528(a)(2).

 (j) Any supporting documents (e.g., exhibits, affidavits, etc.) to a filing shall be filed as separate attachments to the filing under the same docket entry number.
 Each attachment to the filing shall be categorized or described in such a way as to easily identify the nature and content of the document.
 Each attachment will be automatically numbered by ECF in the order in which it is uploaded.
 For example: Motion for Relief from Stay (Attachments: #1: Affidavit; #2: Note;